-The second approach to handling non-translated input-sentence segments relies on a specific feature of the SMT backend we use, namely the Moses system (Koehn et al., 2007).
+The further processing of the input relies on a specific feature of the SMT backend we use, namely the Moses system (Koehn et al., 2007).
 We decided to use this particular system as it is the most widely adopted open-source SMT system, both for academic and commercial purposes.
-In this approach, we annotate the segments of the input sentence for which translations have been found from the TM suggestion using XML tags with the translation corresponding to each segment given as an attribute to the encapsulating XML tag.4 The SMT backend is supplied with a string consisting of the concatenation of the XML-enclosed translated segments and the plain non-translated segments in the targetlanguage word order, as established by the alignment process.
-The SMT backend is instructed to translate the string as a whole, while keeping the translations supplied via the XML annotation.
-This mode of operation provides the SMT backend with the necessary context information to come up with proper lexical choice for the non-translated fragments and allows it to introduce reordering on its own, based on the SMT reordering models derived during training.
-We refer to this approach as xml.
+In this approach, we annotate the segments of the input sentence for which translations have been found from the TM suggestion using XML tags with the translation corresponding to each segment given as an attribute to the encapsulating XML tag, similarly to the system described in (Smith and Clark, 2009).
+The SMT backend is supplied with marked-up input in the form of a string consisting of the concatenation of the XML-enclosed translated segments and the plain non-translated segments in the targetlanguage word order, as established by the alignment process.
+The SMT backend is instructed to translate this input, while keeping the translations supplied via the XML annotation.
+This allows the SMT backend to produce translations informed by and conforming to actual examples from the TM, which should result in improvements in translation quality.

-2.4.
+2.5.
 Auxilliary Tools

-It must be noted that in our approach the SMT backend sees the data it needs to translate in the target-language word order (e.g. it is asked to translate an English sentence that has French word order).
+It must be noted that in general the SMT backend sees the data it needs to translate in the targetlanguage word order (e.g. it is asked to translate an English sentence that has French word order).
 This, however, does not correspond to the data found in the TM, which we use for deriving the SMT models.
 Because of this discrepancy, we developed a pre-processing tool that goes over the TM data performing bilingual alignment and outputting reordered versions of the sentences it processes by using the information implicitly encoded in the sub-tree alignments.
-In this way, we obtain the necessary reordered data to train a translation model where the source language already has the target-language word order.
-For translation in our system, we use both this model and the properword-order model.
+In this way we obtain the necessary reordered data to train a translation model where the source language already has the target-language word order.
+In our system we than use this model - together with the proper-word-order model - for translation.